jablo/cablesim/README.md

 - [2013-03-12 DONE] Add device "signatures" (ie. option 43 etc.) so we can mimic the DHCP client packets sent by the different manufacturers' devices.
-- [2013-03-14 DONE] Make it possible to have different DHCP, TFTP, ToD etc. protocol modules to simulate different device behaviours, even faulty devices.
+- [2013-03-14 DONE - dhcp only] Make it possible to have different DHCP, TFTP, ToD etc. protocol modules to simulate different device behaviours, even faulty devices.
 - [2013-03-14 DONE - dhcp only] Make it possible to build a multifunction cable modem device by combining
    - Cable modem DHCP + TFTP + ToD simulator
    - DHCP + TFTP simulator for an embedded MTA or SIP device
    - DHCP simulator for an embedded CPE device (router)
-- Write TFTP and ToD state machine modules, each with a "fail" and "complete" call-outs
+- Write TFTP and ToD state machine modules, so a IP complete cable modem with embedded mta/cpe can be emulated.
 - Combine the DHCP, TFTP and ToD modules into a much more complete cable modem simulator.

 Ideas boiling up: